flori/go-buildpack/README.md

 config vars to specify CGO flags to specify paths for vendored dependencies.
 The literal text of `${build_dir}` will be replaced with the directory the build is happening in.
-For example, if you added C headers to an `includes/` directory, add the following config to your app: `heroku config:set CGO_CFLAGS='-I${
+For example, if you added C headers to an `includes/` directory, add the following config to your app: `scalingo env-set CGO_CFLAGS='-I${
 build_dir}/includes'`.
-Note the usage of `''` to ensure they are not converted to local environment variables.
+Note the used of `''` to ensure they are not converted to local environment variables

 ## Using a development version of Go